For our love of animals and our compassion for people, we strive to provide caring, collaborative and customized care for all.

 Caitlin, Registered Veterinary Technician

 Caity attended the University of Guelph – Ridgetown Campus and graduated from the veterinary technology program in 2011.
-She has worked as an RVT for the past 4 years.
-She joined the team at Western Animal Clinic in 2015 as a veterinary assistant to combine her love of working with pets and assisting clients.
+She worked as an RVT since then and joined the team at Western Animal Clinic in 2015.

 Ashley, Registered Veterinary Technician